CPS Preschool Offers Great Start to Lifelong Learning

 - Provide outer garments that are easy to put on and take off.

-- Dress your child in clothing that is washable.
+- Dress your child in washable clothing.

 - Choose clothing that allows for active play and is appropriate for the weather.

 - Send one complete set of clothing to be kept on hand in the classroom in case of accidents.

 Breakfast, lunch and/or snacks are provided for preschool children.
 The menus meet standards set by the Ohio Department of Education Nutrition Section.
 The noon meal is served to every child present between 11:30 a.m. and 1:30 p.m.

 A source of vitamin C is served daily, and a source of vitamin A at least two times per week.
 Milk is vitamin D fortified.
 A snack is served in the afternoon (morning for preschool special needs and Montessori classes) and includes items from two food groups.

 Staff and children eat together.
 Children are encouraged, but not forced, to try unfamiliar food.
 Children gradually learn to assume responsibility for setting the table, passing food, serving themselves and cleaning up.

 Children in full-day programs are expected to rest daily.
 Parents may send a favorite toy or blanket with the child.

 For the protection of staff and children, a health inspection is conducted daily upon a child's arrival using the Ohio Department of Health's Child Day-Care Communicable Disease Chart, which is posted in classrooms.
 Parents are encouraged to observe this process.
 Early Childhood Education programs are for well children only.